-- Explain the meaning of the May 1, 2013, Federal Open Market Committee decision concerning the target for the federal funds rate.
+- Understand the background and meaning of the January 28, 2015, Federal Open Market Committee decision with respect to the federal funds rate.

-The FOMC has maintained the federal funds rate target at a range of 0 to 1/4 percent since its December 16, 2008 meeting.
-The fed funds rate has been kept at this historically low level due to the long period low and sometimes negative real GDP growth, significant numbers of non-farm employment losses, and a very high unemployment rate.
+The Fed instituted an asset buy-back program in 2008 in an effort to stimulate the economy (QE1).
+This program has been renewed (QE2 and QE3) until October of 2014.
+In addition, the FOMC has maintained the federal funds rate target at a range of 0 to 1/4 percent since its December 16, 2008 meeting.
+The fed funds rate has been kept at this historically low level because of the low (or sometimes negative) growth rates of real GDP due to the lingering effects of the recession.

 Board of Governors of the Federal Reserve System: This webpage introduces each member of the board.